 - latent_dim=20: Higher KL (16.68), much lower reconstruction error (98.29).
 With 20 dimensions, the encoder can spread information across latent axes, preserving more detail.

-The KL term acts as an "information bottleneck."
-In 2D, the bottleneck is severe---the model can only transmit roughly 6 nats of information per sample.
-In 20D, it transmits roughly 17 nats, enabling sharper reconstructions.
+The KL term acts as an information bottleneck.
+In 2D, the model transmits roughly 6 nats per sample.
+In 20D, roughly 17 nats, which is why reconstructions are sharper.

-This is not a flaw; it is a design choice.
-Lower-dimensional latent spaces produce smoother, more interpretable representations at the cost of reconstruction fidelity.
-Higher-dimensional spaces preserve more detail but are harder to visualize and may exhibit "posterior collapse" on unused dimensions.
+Lower-dimensional latent spaces give smoother, more interpretable representations but sacrifice reconstruction fidelity.
+Higher-dimensional spaces preserve more detail but are harder to visualize and risk posterior collapse on unused dimensions.

 Latent Space Visualization